OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Problem Setup

 In this paper, we aim to enhance the optimization efficiency of the following stochastic minimization problem by leveraging parallel computing with parallelism of $N$:

-where the stochasticity comes from the random variable $\vx$ and $\nabla f(\vtheta, \vx)$ is assumed to follow a Gaussian distribution, i.e., $\nabla f(\vtheta, \vx) \sim \gN(\nabla F(\vtheta), \sigma^2 \rmI)$ for any $\vtheta \in \sR$, which has been widely used in the literature \citep{LuoWY0Z18, HeLT19, abs-2109-09833}.
-Besides, we adopt a common assumption that $\nabla F$ is sampled from a Gaussian process, i.e., $\nabla F \sim \mathcal{GP}(\vzero, \rmK(\cdot,\cdot))$ \citep{RasmussenW06, zord, shu2023federated}.
-Of note, \eqref{eq:problem} has found extensive applications in practice, such as neural network training \citep{GoodBengCour16} and reinforcement learning \citep{Sutton2018}.~Importantly, although our primary focus is on stochastic optimization, our proposed method is also~applicable to deterministic optimization, as shown in Sec. \ref{sec:exps}.
+Here, $\nabla f(\vtheta)$ is assumed to follow a specific Gaussian distribution, i.e., $\nabla f(\vtheta) \sim \gN(\nabla F(\vtheta), \sigma^2 \rmI)$ for any $\vtheta \in \sR$, which has already been widely used in the literature \cite{LuoWY0Z18, HeLT19, abs-2109-09833}.
+Besides, we adopt a common assumption that $\nabla F$ is sampled from a Gaussian process, i.e., $\nabla F \sim \mathcal{GP}(\vzero, \rmK(\cdot,\cdot))$ \cite{RasmussenW06, zord, shu2023federated}.
+Of note, \eqref{eq:problem} has found extensive applications in practice, e.g., neural network training \cite{GoodBengCour16} and reinforcement learning \cite{Sutton2018}.
+Importantly, although our primary focus is on this stochastic optimization, our method can also be applied to deterministic optimization (evidenced in Sec. \ref{sec:exp:syn}).

-Note that existing FOO algorithms commonly optimize \eqref{eq:problem} in an iterative and sequential manner:
+Standard FOO algorithms commonly optimize \eqref{eq:problem} in an iterative and sequential manner:

-where $t$ is the iteration number and $\vlambda_t$ represents the hyper-parameters of first-order optimizer \foopt{} e.g., learning rate $\eta_t$ for SGD.

-Ideally, if parallel computing can be leveraged to parallelize the sequential iterations in FOO, it could lead to a marked improvement in its optimization efficiency.
-Unfortunately, there is an inherent iterative dependency in FOO, that is, the output of each iteration $t$ (e.g., $\vtheta_t$) is the input of the next iteration $t+1$.
-Such an iterative and sequential process makes it nearly impossible to parallelize the iterations for established FOO algorithms.
+where $t$ is the iteration number.
+Ideally, if parallel computing can be used to parallelize the sequential iterations in FOO (i.e., to execute several sequential iterations simultaneously), it will be able to lead to a noticeable improvement in its optimization efficiency since fewer \textit{sequential} iterations will be required for convergence.
+Unfortunately, there is an inherent iterative dependency in standard FOO, that is, the output of each iteration $t$ (e.g., $\vtheta_t$) is the input of the next iteration $t+1$.
+Such an iterative and sequential process makes it nearly impossible to attain $\vtheta_{t}$ and $\vtheta_{t+1}$ concurrently, and therefore parallelize the iterations for established FOO algorithms.